RocketMobster/warpcorereports/README.md

 All processing is done locally in your browser.
 No server backend is used for report generation, and no data is sent to external servers.

-## TODO
+## Recent Fixes

-- **Report Share Feature**: Fix the error when generating DOCX files during report sharing.
-The issue occurs when trying to download a shared report in DOCX format.
-Need to investigate the DOCX generation pipeline in the next session.
+- **Report Share Feature**: Fixed the error when generating DOCX files during report sharing.
+The application now properly generates DOCX files with charts, and falls back to a simplified version if chart rendering fails.
+- **Report Regeneration**: Fixed an issue where regenerating reports or changing seeds didn't update the report content.

 ---